johnnymugs/controllers-talk/talk.md

   at least six last year
 {:/comment}

-# Why I came to give this talk
+# Almost no one knows how to test controllers
 {::comment}
   the reason for all this background is...
 - I've worked on countless Rails projects
-- No one seems to know what to do with controller tests {:/comment}
+- No one seems to know what to do with controller tests
+- Why I came to give this talk
+{:/comment}

-# One day... あの日。。。
+# One day... (あの日。。。)
 {::comment}
   one day I started working on a project with a dev much senior to me he had strong opinions about controllers thisishowwedoit.png
 {:/comment}

-# No one knows how to test controllers

 # Controller Testing Hall of Shame